Oracle® + Dyn: Set up G Suite MX records

 Change your MX records to start using G Suite

 You’re now ready to verify your domain (if you haven’t already) and set up Gmail as your business email for your domain (yourcompany.com).

-To do this, log into your domain host and direct the email for your domain to the G Suite servers.
+To do this, you need to sign in to your domain host and direct the email for your domain to the G Suite servers.
 It’s like registering your new address with the post office when you move so that your mail gets delivered to the right place.
-We’ll walk you through the process, step by step.
+We’ll walk you through the process.

 - Verified that you own your domain.

 Or, you can verify now with an MX record.
 We’ll show you how.

 - Created user accounts in G Suite for your team.

 If your team members already use email with your domain, you have to create their user accounts in G Suite before you change the MX record settings for your domain.
 Otherwise, they won't be able to send or receive messages with their business address in Gmail.
 You can create accounts for new users later.

 If you're in the Setup Wizard shown below, start at Step 1 in the Add G Suite MX records Instructions.

 If you're not in the Setup Wizard shown above, follow these steps to open the Setup Wizard: